dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/add-loan/index.md

 layout: docs
 ---

 Manually adding a loan record to the LAR is never a simple task but sometimes it is unfortunately necessary.
 Maybe your loan system is still talking dial-up but of course reliably for the last 15 years.
-It's proved its worth and don
+It's proved its worth and

 ***